 A baccalaureate degree in accounting from an accredited college or university provides the best foundation for this program.
 Students who have undergraduate course deficiencies may be provisionally admitted while attending to subject matter deficiencies.
 Admission to the program requires a review of the individual's complete set of application materials by the Jake Jabs College of Business & Entrepreneurship (Jabs) and acceptance to the university by the Division of Graduate Education after the recommendation for admission is reached by the College.

 A special designation is available for non-degree graduate students (U.S. and International) to take courses to prepare for application to the MSU Master of Professional Accountancy Program.
-For more information, please click here.
+For more information about this special designation, please click here

 In addition to meeting the requirements listed above, applicants who do not have an

 undergraduate degree in accounting may have to complete additional course work.
 Depending

 on the number of background courses to be taken, a student may have to remain in non-degree

 graduate status until the background course work is completed.
 Note that while in

 non-degree graduate student status, you are not eligible for financial aid.
 Completion of the background courses does not guarantee admission into the MPAc program.

 The requirements listed below assume no prior background in business or accounting.
 An applicant with a degree in a business area other than accounting may have fulfilled several of the courses.
 The MPAc Advisory Council will assess the applicant's transcript and determine which background courses have been fulfilled.
 An applicant with a non-business degree must be within 15 credits of completing all of the required background courses before he or she will be considered for admission into the MPAc program.
 Note that there may be additional courses in economics, statistics, and business software applications required to satisfy the pre-requisites for the background business courses.